 The large arrows or Longbow contributed greatly to making Britain a major military force in the late Middle Ages.
 The British introduced this deadly arrow at the Battle of Crecy.
 King Edward III destroyed villages in the attack on France, King Philip VI ambushed the British near the city of Crecy.
 France easily defeated England.
 Apart from Satria Berzirah, the French army had 4000 Genoese Crossbowmen.
 But the British archers can defeat the Genoese archers and the rain of arrows.
 Englishmen can shoot 5 times faster than Genoese Crossbowmen.
-Although such a weapon is still not as good as the absolute survivalist top crossbows that we can use today, without its ancient version, we cannot enjoy the convenience of the modern crossbow.
+Although such a weapon is still not as good as the best crossbow for the money that we can use today, without its ancient version, we cannot enjoy the convenience of the modern crossbow.
 When the knights tried to enter the English defensive line, the Longbowmen changed their attention and began firing, causing chaos.
 Horses began to collide with each other, cavalry was destroyed and the French army was defeated.

 Longbows are made from simple pieces of wood, but the design is very sophisticated.
 The back of the bow leads to opposition from the archer and uses wood that is more flexible than sapwood that helps the bow to bend larger but keeps the bow from being damaged.